 Insurance Risk Assessment Business License in Dubai: Cost and Requirements

-In practical terms, the licence permits the following activities:
+In practical terms, the license permits the following activities:

 Evaluation of property, marine, motor, and liability risks on behalf of insurers